 Denali can be amazing -- grizzlies, caribou, dall sheep, coyotes, foxes and lynxes -- but a bus ride into the park isn't the only worthwhile attraction.
 White-water rafting on the glacial Nenana River is popular.
 (You'll look quite stylish in your head-to-toe dry suit.)
 Or visit the Denali home and training center of four-time Iditarod champ Jeff King on the Husky Homestead Tour.
 When you step off the bus, a handler will place a warm, wiggly husky puppy in your arms.
 You can ogle the doggie cuteness while learning about Alaska's most famous sled dog race and the training regimens of elite racing dogs.

 Photo: Roger Asbury/Shutterstock.com

 Fairbanks is the northernmost "big city" in Alaska, where many cruise tours begin or end.
 But cruise visitors are kept pretty separate from the folks who live and work there, with a slew of activities created especially for tourists.
-The El Dorado Gold Mine is like Disney World for Jack London: a choo-choo ride past tableaus of gold prospecting.
-Visitors can take a stab at panning for gold.
-The Discovery paddlewheel riverboat tour jam-packs everything Alaskan into one trip, including a visit with a champion dog-musher, a tour of a faux Athabascan village and a floatplane demo.
+Gold Dredge 8 serves as a monuments to miners and visitors can take their own stab at panning for gold after riding a replica of a Tanana Valley Railroad train.
+The Discovery paddlewheel riverboat tour jampacks everything Alaskan into one trip, including a visit with a champion dog-musher, a tour of a faux Athabascan village and a floatplane demo.
 If you can overlook the forced jollity and tourist-trap atmosphere, the tour is actually a great introduction to Alaska's history and culture.
 If you're looking for an adventure out of Dodge, consider a flight to the nation's least-visited national park, the Gates of the Arctic.

 Photo: Claude Huot/Shutterstock.com